goc9000/octa-format/OCTA Format.md

 Conceptual Overview
 -------------------

-The content in an OCTA archive can be seen as fitting in one of three functional layers:
+The content in an OCTA archive can be seen as fitting in one of four functional layers:

 1. **The base layer**: The core data we are interested in: sessions, HTTP requests, responses
 2. **The annotations layer**: Tags, comments, analyses attached to base layer objects.
 3. **The compression/deduplication layer**: Extra data (hashes etc) that enables the compression and deduplication functionality.
+4. **The cooperation layer**: Temporary data that enables more efficient cooperation between multiple parties accessing the archive at the same time.

-The latter two layers are entirely optional.
+All layers but the first are entirely optional.
 A crawler need not add annotations, nor even support their handling in general.
 Similarly, a simple crawler does not need to bother with deduplication or compression - another program can process and deduplicate the archive later (or on the fly).
+Finally, simple programs need not use the advanced cooperation features and can get by with simple polling and using only the basic locking features of the database engine.

 ### The Base Layer